januszgrze/documentingbtcrollups/README.md

 In this repo, I'll document:

--Podcast and Twitter spaces episodes and notes -Aggregate threads and social media content
+- Podcast and Twitter spaces episodes and notes
+- Aggregate threads and social media content
--Aggregate and highlight research
+- Aggregate and highlight research

 As I do this, I'll likely start drafting newsletters.
 These newsletters will be more digestable than the notes I take and can likely be presented to interested audiences.